 Northeast Philadelphia DUI Attorney

 Driving Under the Influence (DUI) in Pennsylvania is a serious criminal offense.
-Unlike some other states, Pennsylvania treats DUI cases as criminal offenses, punishable by jail time, license suspension, and onerous fines and costs.
+Unlike some other states, Pennsylvania treats DUI cases as criminal offenses, punishable by jail time, license suspension, and onerous costs and fines.

 Attorney in Northeast Philadelphia for DUI

 Pennsylvania carries a tiered system for DUI's.
 This means that as your Blood Alcohol Content (BAC) goes up, so do the penalties.
-The tiered system also means that if you have multiple offenses, your penalties also increase.
+The tiered system also means that your penalties increase if you have multiple offenses.